hchiam/angularjsSandbox/README.md

         <p class="date">{{ product.pubdate | date }}</p>
     </div>

-...and here's the prodcust variable, with each product and their respective properties listed (JSON-style):
+...and here's the products variable, with each product and their respective properties listed (JSON-style):

     $scope.products = [
         {